 This web page shows only a small excerpt of our Kitermaster research.
-Another 273 words (20 lines of text) covering the years 1086, 1230, 1498, 1524, 1594, 1597 and 1693 are included under the topic Early Kitermaster History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 1086, 1230, 1498, 1524, 1594, 1597 and 1693 are included under the topic Early Kitermaster History in all our PDF Extended History products and printed products wherever possible.

 Kitermaster Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Kitermaster has been spelled many different ways, including Kittermaster, Kidderminster, Kiddermaster, Kiddiminstre, Keedomister, Kederminster, Kidiministre, Kidiminstre, Kytermyster and many more.

 Early Notables of the Kitermaster family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Kitermaster Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Kitermaster Notables in all our PDF Extended History products and printed products wherever possible.